hxrts/spider/README.md

 ## Run After Installation

+- [optional] specify local port in config.txt file
-- from spider directory run R
+- from spider directory run startup script
 ```> ./run.sh
 - point your browser to the address displayed

+## Note

+- Please put interesting results in the channel 'World Maps' with some information about the parameters used to generate the plot.